lebao3105/texteditor/README.md

 ## Setup

-Requires Python 3.
-Version 3.10+ maybe ideal.
+Requires Python 3.10 or later.

 Install all dependencies shown in [requirements.txt](requirements.txt)

 Additional dependencies may required for wxPython:

+* All: Install `attrdict3` from Pypi first

 * Linux: ```libgtk-3-dev``` and ```libsdl2-dev``` plus C++ compiler (g++).
 That's basic for now - you may need more